-Step 4: Confirm speakers from the nouse of worship and law enforcement agency and create event agenda.
-Step 5: Recruit volunteers to manage site set up and break down.
-Step 6: Organize an activity (such as talking to three people you don't know, three fun facts you learned today, or a Bing card/checklist to show you visited each station) to be done during the event and offer certificates and/or small prizes for those who complete the task.
+Pla anning Timeline - continued Step 4: Confirm speakers from the faith-based organization and law enforcement agency and create event agenda.
+Step 5: Recruit volunteers to manage site setup and break down.
+Step 6: Organize an activity (such as talking to three people you don't know, three fun facts you learned today, or a bingo card/checklist to show you visited each station) to be done during the event and offer certificates and/or small prizes for those who complete the task.
 Step 7: Hold event (see Day of Steps below).
-Step 8: Compile contact information from attendees and send a thank you note to attendees, speakers, vendors, and Da y of Steps Step 1: Law enforcement arrive early to the location and set up stations for visitation (should have markers, stamps, or hole punches to mark off gamecards, if using); members of the congregation arrive early to volunteer.
+Step 8: Compile contact information from attendees and send thank you notes to attendees, speakers, vendors, and anyone else involved.
+Da y of Steps Step 1: Law enforcement arrive early to the location and set up stations for visitation (should have markers, stamps, or hole punches to mark off gamecards, if using); members of the congregation arrive early to volunteer.
 Step 2: Ensure photographers are in place to take photos.
-Step 3: After most attendees arrive, have spokespersons from the house of worship and law enforcement agency provide welcoming remarks, usually within 30-60 minutes of official start time, and at least by the halfway point of the event.
+Step 3: After most attendees arrive, have spokespersons from the faith-based organization and law enforcement agency provide welcoming remarks, usually within 30-60 minutes of official start time, and at least by the halfway point of the event.
 Step 4: Tour/meet and greet occurs.
 Step 5: Have a closing speaker to summarize the event's goals and to thank everyone for coming.
 Step 6: Break down.
-Step 7: Send photos with descriptions/captions to your partners, including community organizations, the house of Vi rtual Programming v enforcement officers can create a video tour of their office and walk through the different equipment that they utilize.
-Step 1: A welcoming video is taped by both the faith leader and a leader from the law enforcement agency on a Facebook page created for the event.
+Step 7: Send photos with descriptions/captions to your partners, including community organizations, the faith-based organization, law enforcement agency liaison, info@faithandblue.org, and any local sponsors.
+Viı ctual Programming Law r enforcement officers can create a video tour of their office and walk through the different equipment that they utilize.
+Step 1: A welcoming video is taped by both the faith leader and a leader from the law enforcement agency on a Facebook

 Step 2: Law enforcement officers create and post small videos on the different equipment in their office.
-Step 3: Children from the house of worship post comments, asking questions about the different equipment.